 From how to get here, to finding your seat, to getting something to eat and drink, click here to plan your visit to State Farm Arena.

-State Farm Arena is required to prohibit all bags, including briefcases, purses, luggage, and diaper bags, larger than 14" x 14" x 6" from being brought into the arena.
-Backpacks and hard-sided bags of any kind are also prohibited.
-Single-compartment drawstring bags and fashion backpacks or purses that are smaller than 14" x 14" x 6" are permitted.
+Please note that bags larger than 14" x 14" x 6", including briefcases, purses, luggage, and diaper bags, are not allowed in the arena.
+Additionally, backpacks and hard-sided bags of any kind are prohibited.
+However, you are welcome to bring in single-compartment drawstring bags and fashion backpacks or purses that are smaller than 14" x 14" x 6".